sejun-ahn/Thermal-Gaussian-main/README.md

 - `-s` to specify the input path (required)
 - `-m` to specify the output path (optional)

 The input path must be provided, while the output path is optional.
 If you do not specify an output directory (`-m`), trained models will be saved in folders with randomized unique names inside the `output` directory.
-Once trained, models can be visualized using the real-time viewer.

 ## Training and Evaluation